SQam/GEM_Website/styleguide.md

 ```
 **Notice how there is no need for an ending `/>` for self-closing elements in HTML5.*

+**Scripts are defined in the "head" and with the "defer" attribute, instead of placing scripts at the bottom of the "body" element.*

 ## Body element
 ```html
 <body>